trevorwilf/database-install-sh/README.md

 ```

 ### Execution
-Once you've downloaded the script and prepared the configuration file, run the preferred database script ( eg: `mysql-install.sh` ).
+Once you've downloaded the script and prepared the configuration file, run the preferred database script ( eg: `./mysql-install.sh` ).
 The script will run for maybe a minute.
 When it finishes, your database will be configured, and you will be shown the root password as well as the user password for the database

 ### Notes
 - These scripts are simple straightforward scripts to get a database up and running quickly and efficiently